Category Archives: Adolescence

 I forget when it was exactly, but it was after the that’s your problem not my problem psychobabble stuff which was the precursor to boundary talk, like this person has boundary “issues” and so forth.
 I didn’t know what the hell people were talking about because I had been raised by a mother who had no boundaries whatsoever.

-I watch TV or a movie and I see the inside of houses where kids little and otherwise have their own panopticondamn bedrooms with their own damn TV sets, and on the door of their own damn room there’s a sign that says, Keep Out, or Beware of Dog, or Have the Simple Decency to Knock.
+I watch TV or a movie and I see the inside of houses where kids little and otherwise have their own damn bedrooms with their own damn TV sets, and on the door of their own damn room there’s a sign that says, Keep Out, or Beware of Dog, or Have the Simple Decency to Knock.
 I don’t know where these kids get off because if I had dared to put up a sign like that my father would have, at the instigation of the old lady, hit me over the head with it.

 Nobody kept a journal in that house, I can tell you.
 And if for some ungodly reason, you got a letter you could be sure she had pre-opened it for you.
 If for some reason, she got it in her head to do so she would turn all of your crap over like those FBI people do when they have a warrant for your arrest.
 And she didn’t have the slightest shame about it.
 Like motherhood gave her the godgiven right to look up your asshole whenever she felt like it.
 I speak figuratively here.